Torus decomposition and foliation detected slopes: Torus decomposition and rational homology spheres

 If the base orbifold of $S$ is orientable, then by Lemma~\ref{lem:bcverti} there are at least two vertical slopes in the boundary multislope of $S$ detected by $\mathcal{F}_r|_S$.
 If $S_1$ contains at least two boundary tori of $S$ with vertical slopes detected by $\mathcal{F}_r|_S$, then by Lemma~\ref{lem:bcverti} for any slope $[\alpha]$ of $T$ there is some taut foliation $\mathcal{F}_{\alpha}$ of $S_1$ intersecting $\partial S_1-T$ in the same slopes as $\mathcal{F}_r$, while intersecting $T$ in the given slope.
-Now by gluing $\mathcal{F}_r'|_{M_1-\mathring{S_1}}$ (taut by Lemma~\ref{lem:reebless}) to $\mathcal{F}_{\alpha}$ using the gluing theorem, we have actually shown that $M_1$ is persistent foliar.
-Picking a rational longitudinal slope of $M_2$ then closes this case.
+Now by gluing $\mathcal{F}_r'|_{M_1-\mathring{S_1}}$ (taut by Lemma~\ref{lem:reebless}) to $\mathcal{F}_{\alpha}$ using the gluing theorem, we have actually shown that $M_1$ is persistently foliar.
+Picking the rational longitudinal slope of $M_2$ then closes this case.
 The same thing happens when $S_2$ contains at least two boundary tori of $S$ with vertical slopes.
 If both $S_1$ and $S_2$ contains exactly one vertical slope, then we can pick the slope of $T$ to be vertical, and by Lemma~\ref{lem:bcverti} we can get taut foliations $\mathcal{F}_{v_i}$ of $S_i$ ($i=1,2$), intersecting $\partial S_i-T$ in the same slopes as $\mathcal{F}_r|_S$, while intersecting $T$ in the vertical slope.
-By gluing $\mathcal{F}_r'|_{M-\mathring{S}}$ and these two foliations together, we get a taut foliation of $M$ intersecting $T$ in a suspension foliation, where we can apply Lemma~\ref{lem:reebless}.
+By gluing $\mathcal{F}_r'|_{M-\mathring{S}}$ and these two foliations together, we get a taut foliation of $M$ intersecting $T$ in a suspension foliation, where we can then apply Lemma~\ref{lem:reebless}.

 Now suppose the base orbifold is not orientable.
-Then at least one of $S_1,S_2$ has non-orientable base orbifold.
-Suppose $S_1$ has non-orientable base orbifold.
-If $S_1$ also has a boundary torus of $S$ with vertical slope, then by Lemma~\ref{lem:bcverti} and a similar argument as above we can show that $M_1$ is actually persistent foliar.
+Then at least one of $S_1,S_2$ has a non-orientable base orbifold.
+Suppose $S_1$ has a non-orientable base orbifold.
+If $S_1$ also has a boundary torus of $S$ with vertical slope, then by Lemma~\ref{lem:bcverti} and a similar argument to above we can show that $M_1$ is actually persistently foliar.
 If $S_1$ does not contain any boundary torus of $S$ with vertical slope, then $S_2$ contains at least on such boundary torus of $S$, and by Lemma~\ref{lem:bcverti} again we can pick the slope on $T$ to be vertical to construct taut foliations for $S_1$ and $S_2$, and thus for $M_1$ and $M_2$. \end{proof}